DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-09-02-reconfirming-a-deferred-offer-iteration-3.md

 ## A clearer prompt

-In the previous iteration some participants found the option to reconfirm an offer hard to spot.
+In the previous iteration some participants didn’t notice the prompt to reconfirm an offer at the top of the application details pages.

-For this iteration we’ve made the prompt far clearer by:
+S we’ve made the prompt clearer by:

 * using the inset text component
 * adding a heading
-* explaining the situation of the deferred offer.
-For example, that the course is available in the new cycle.
+* explaining the situation of the deferred offer – for example, that the course is available in the new cycle
-* using a clearer call to action
+* using more explicit button text

 {{ appFigure({
   image: {